maxmckenzie/node-api/README.md

 ### Running the server

 On non-production environments, this will start the server with ES6/7 being transpiled on-the-fly via a require hook.
-For performance reasons, on production you'll need to build the application before starting it.
+For performance reasons, in production you'll need to build the application before starting it.

 ```
 npm start